Din Tai Fung: History

 In 1996, the first international location opened in Tokyo, and the first North American store opened in Arcadia, California, in 2000.
-Their first branch in Indonesia opened at the upmarket shopping mall Plaza Senayan Arcadia in Jakarta, Indonesia, on April 24, 2005 - as of 2022, having as many as 13 branches spread across the Greater Jakarta area with three outlet formats (regular Din Tai Fung, Noodle Bar, and Chef's Table) and halal or non-halal selections available.
-The first European branch was opened in London in December 2018.
-Due to the impact of the COVID-19 pandemic on the restaurant industry in the United States, the first North American restaurant closed permanently on June 11, 2020.
-There are still multiple Din Tai Fung restaurants operating in the United States, located in California, Washington, Oregon, and Nevada.
+The California location, rather than franchised, was operated by the founders' son Frank.
+Their first branch in Indonesia opened at the upmarket shopping mall Plaza Senayan in Jakarta on April 24, 2005.
+As of 2022, there were 13 branches spread across the Greater Jakarta area, with three outlet formats (regular Din Tai Fung, Noodle Bar, and Chef's Table) and halal or non-halal selections available.